Jako/multiTV/README.md

-fieldname | **(required)** fieldname that is displayed in this column | - caption | the caption of the column | caption for this field in `$settings['fields']` width | the width of the column | width for this field in `$settings['fields']`
+fieldname | **(required)** fieldname that is displayed in this column | - caption | the caption of the column | caption for this field in `$settings['fields']` width | the width of the column | width for this field in `$settings['fields']` render | the column will be rendered with this PHx capable string  | -

 In datatable mode the content of the editing layer could be defined in `$settings['form']`.
 This variable contains an array of form tab settings.
 Each form tab setting contains an array of field properties in the value of the content key.
 If a field property is not set, the field property in `$settings['fields']` is used.